Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: Efficiency under asymmetric information

 \subsection{Incentive Pareto Optimality}

 Let $\mu$ be a probability measure on the measurable space of types $(\Theta, \cB(\Theta))$ representing the distribution of agent types in the market.
 That is, $\mu(B)$ denotes the proportion of agent types lying in $B$, for any measurable set $B \in \cB(\Theta)$.
-The cumulative distribution function over types is defined by,